fgorgacheva/cart253/exercises/exercise1/README.md

 ##Known issues:
- *- Mouse must glide over canvas to make shapes appear * *- Some shapes take a few seconds to appear *
+ - *Mouse must glide over canvas to make shapes appear *
+ - *Some shapes take a few seconds to appear *